Old Quarter of Hanoi: Top 5 places to visit

 5. Hoa Lo Memorial Prison

-Hanoi’s Hoa Lo Prison is a historic prison converted into a museum.
-It was used by French settlers to incarcerate Vietnamese political prisoners, and later, by the North Vietnamese to incarcerate American prisoners of war during the Vietnam War.
+Hoa Lo Prison in Hanoi is a historic prison turned museum.
+It was used by the French colonists to incarcerate Vietnamese political prisoners, and later by North Vietnam to incarcerate American prisoners of war during the Vietnam War.

-A walk through the prison is a journey into the horror of war and torture.
-A visit is a must to understand a little of the history of this country and the strength of the Vietnamese people.
+A walk through the prison is a journey into the horror of wars and torture.
+A must visit to understand a little more about the history of this country and the strength of the Vietnamese people.

 What to see outside of Hanoi’s Old Quarter?